Population Properties of Binary Black Holes with Eccentricity: Parameter Estimation (PE)

 \subsection{Gravitational-Wave Observations and Interpretation}

-We consider all events in O3 and O4a satisfying a conservative selection criteria ($\rm FAR < 1~yr^{-1}$, minimum over all pipelines) and characterized in either GWTC-2 \cite{LIGO-O3-O3a-catalog}, GWTC-3 \cite{LIGO-O3-O3b-catalog}, GWTC-2.1 \cite{LIGO-O3-O3a_final-catalog}, or GWTC-4 \cite{LIGO-O4a-cbc-catalog_results}. \Cref{tab:event_summary} enumerates the 139 BBH events identified by this criteria.
-For each candidate event, we employ source-parameter inferences previously reported by Malagon et al \cite{gwastro-ecc-MalagonO3O4a}, performed using the \textsc{SEOBNRv5EHM} waveform model \cite{2025PhRvD.112d4038G} with the RIFT parameter-estimation code \cite{gwastro-PENR-RIFT,gwastro-PENR-RIFT-GPU,gwastro-RIFT-Update,gwastro-RIFT_FinerNet}.
+We consider all BBH until O4a satisfying a conservative selection criteria ($\rm FAR < 1~yr^{-1}$, minimum over all pipelines) and characterized in either GWTC-2 \cite{LIGO-O3-O3a-catalog}, GWTC-3 \cite{LIGO-O3-O3b-catalog}, GWTC-2.1 \cite{LIGO-O3-O3a_final-catalog}, or GWTC-4 \cite{LIGO-O4a-cbc-catalog_results}. \Cref{tab:event_summary} enumerates the 153 BBH events identified by this criteria, which is consistent with the choices adopted in the LVK GWTC-4 population study \cite{2025arxiv250818083T}.
+For each candidate event, we employ source-parameter inferences reported by Malagon et al \cite{2026arXiv260512818M}, performed using the \textsc{SEOBNRv5EHM} waveform model \cite{2025PhRvD.112d4038G} with the RIFT parameter-estimation framework \cite{gwastro-PENR-RIFT,gwastro-PENR-RIFT-GPU,gwastro-RIFT-Update,gwastro-RIFT_FinerNet}.
 The \textsc{SEOBNRv5EHM} model assumes the binaries have spin angular momenta parallel or antiparallel to the binary orbital angular momentum, does not have spin precession.
-Unless otherwise noted, we employ the nominal waveform-dependent eccentricity for each event defined at the start of the waveform, which for these analyses is usually 10 Hz; see Malagon et al \cite{gwastro-ecc-MalagonO3O4a} for details.
-Each event analysis provides roughly $8\times 10^4$ independent posterior samples, of which we randomly select 5000 per event for population analysis. \Cref{fig:vilon} compares selected parameter inferences with eccentricity used in this work to the corresponding parameter inferences previously reported in GWTC-3 and GWTC-4 catalogs with quasi-circular assumption.
-Here and in the catalog, the conclusions derived using an eccentric waveform model are extremely consistent with previously reported results, excepting only a handful of special cases discussed at greater length in \cite{gwastro-ecc-MalagonO3O4a}.
+Unless otherwise noted, we employ the nominal waveform-dependent eccentricity for each event defined at the start of the waveform, which for these analyses is usually 10 Hz; see Malagon et al \cite{2026arXiv260512818M} for details.
+Each event analysis provides roughly $8\times 10^4$ independent posterior samples, of which we randomly select 5000 per event for population analysis. \Cref{fig:vilon} compares selected parameter inferences with eccentricity used in this work to the corresponding parameter inferences previously reported in GWTC catalogs with quasi-circular assumption.
+Here and in the catalog, the conclusions derived using an eccentric waveform model are extremely consistent with previously reported results, excepting only a handful of special cases discussed at greater length in \cite{2026arXiv260512818M}.